 Place a piece of plant material in each of the small jars with the agar plant medium.

 Leave the jars in a greenhouse or under a growth light for 16 hours each day.
-After four to five weeks, small shoots will sprout from the plant material.
+After four to five weeks, small shoots will sprout from the plant material you started by plant tissue culture.
 These small plants can be transferred to growth discs, vitamin-rich soil or a second growth medium in agar before being replanted in pots or in the garden.